WJIE08/Building-a-Recommender-System-for-Japanese-Anime/README.md

 This github repo contains the code while data in the data folder can be downloaded separately from a dropbox link

 ## A. Codes in the code folder should be run in the following sequence
-### Data extraction - Optional to run
-1. Webscraping Part I - Anime Dataset - this will create 'dataset_full.csv'
-2. Webscraping Part II - Anime Images - this reads from 'dataset_EDA_Topic_14022021.csv' and will create the images found in the images folder

 ### Data Analysis and Modelling
 1. Part 0a - EDA and Topic Modelling for Synopsis Data used in Model 2b